 “I’m a great believer in luck, and I find the harder I work the more I have of it.” ~ Samuel Goldwyn

 I really think that we have more potential than we sometimes realize to take ourselves to the next level.
-If we believe, strive and never stop, we will eventually be accompanied by good fortune on our journey to become successful.
+If we believe, strive, and never stop, we will eventually be accompanied by good fortune on our journey to become successful.
 Let me know what you think.
-You’re feedback will be greatly appreciated.
+Your feedback will be greatly appreciated.